 Field Dressing Hunters should know how to field dress and care for meat before going afield.
 Some hunters waste a lot of valuable meat because they simply do not know the how to properly field dress game.
 There are several good methods of field dressing.
 You will be successful with any method as long as you […]

-We have limited space to store meat in Kotzebue, however, once you harvest an animal and have it field processed and back to your pick-up location, you should send us an inReach message.
+We have VERY limited space to store meat however, once you harvest an animal and have it field processed and back to your pick-up location, you should send us an inReach message.
 We may may be able to pick up your animal prior to your fly-out date.
-However, you should plan for meat to […]
+However, you should plan for meat to stay […]

-We encourage all hunters to purchase a wolf tag!
+We encourage hunters to purchase a wolf tag!
+Check the regulations to verify that wolf season is open during your hunt dates, and if it is we recommend you get a tag.
 Wolves and caribou travel together.
 In fact many of our hunters report seeing wolves during their DIY caribou hunt.
-However, that doesn’t mean you’ll get one killed.
-Wolves are hard to hunt.
-Seeing wolves and getting one are two different things, but how frustrating to get […]
+However, that doesn’t mean […]

 Know your target!
 Every year a few illegal cows are shot by hunters.
 Only bull caribou are legal on your hunt.
 Identifying a legal caribou can sometimes be difficult because both sexes have antlers.
 Identifying a Legal Caribou Most cow caribou have antlers from June through April of the following year.
 Bull caribou have antlers […]